zaoyang/30-days-of-web-development/day-02/day-02.cq.md

 # Day 02 - Developer Tools - Setup & Tooling

-Now that we know what Web Development is and why want to learn more about it, let's get setup with some essential tooling.
-This article is the first of three Setup & Tooling where I introduce you to and get you started with:
+Now that we know what Web Development *is* and *why* we want to learn more about it, let's get setup with some essential tooling.

-1. **Developer Tools**:  A tool used by developers to inspect and work on web pages.
-It's a tool that comes packaged with your web browser.
-2. **Operating System**: Understanding which one you have and what that means.
-3. **Text Editor** A software tool used to aid in writing code.

 ## Developer Tools

 Every modern browser comes with its own web developer tools (also called DevTools).
 These tools are used heavily by - you guessed it - Web Developers.
 DevTools aim to help developers test and debug their code.
-For us, they provide a great place to explore the concepts we will talk about.

 A good chunk of our future exercises will require we use a web browser and developer tools.
 We will be using the Chrome web browser, and subsequently the Chrome DevTools.